NC Wildlife Federation Announces 58th Annual Governor’s Conservation Achievement Award Recipients

-Additionally, he’s played a vital role in enhancing small game populations and habitats on public and private lands, conserving black bear, white-tailed deer and wild turkey, and expanding waterfowl hunting opportunities.
+Additionally, he’s played a vital role in enhancing small game populations and habitats on public and private lands, conserving black bears, white-tailed deer and wild turkeys, and expanding waterfowl hunting opportunities.

 As owner and manager of properties in Wayne and Hyde counties, Seegars welcomes guests ranging from skilled game species hunters to casual wildlife watchers while providing opportunities for youth, people with disabilities and new hunters.

 Land Conservationist of the Year, Eric Hiegl (Boone)

 From ecologically significant mountains to working farms in the valleys, Eric Hiegl loves exploring North Carolina’s diverse landscapes.
 His commitment to conserving the state’s natural resources guides him in his role as director of land protection and stewardship for Blue Ridge Conservancy.

 Hiegl’s deep knowledge of the high country, strong relationships with landowners, and passion for protecting critical tracts have led to numerous land protection successes.

 Grandfather Mountain, Elk Knob, Three Top Mountain and Pond Mountain are among North Carolina’s treasures known for their spectacular views.
 Hiegl was instrumental in protecting these significant natural resources – and dozens of tracts along the Blue Ridge Parkway – through land acquisitions and easements.